varnish/varnish-modules/docs/vmod_saintmode.rst

 	sub vcl_init {
 		# Instantiate sm1, sm2 for backends tile1, tile2
+		# with 10 blacklisted objects as the threshold for marking the
+		# whole backend sick.
 		new sm1 = saintmode.saintmode(tile1, 10);
 		new sm2 = saintmode.saintmode(tile2, 10);

 		# Add both to a director.
 Use sm0, sm1 in place of tile1, tile2.
+		# Other director types can be used in place of random.
 		new imagedirector = directors.random();
 		imagedirector.add_backend(sm1.backend(), 1);
 		imagedirector.add_backend(sm2.backend(), 1);
 	}

 	sub vcl_backend_fetch {
+		# Get a backend from the director.
+		# When returning a backend, the director will only return backends
+		# saintmode says are healthy.
 		set bereq.backend = imagedirector.backend();
 	}